 You can expect to pay around £100/ day for a campervan in June out of peak season- be sure to ask the right questions so you know what to expect from your motorhome or campervan rental

-Bear in mind that you might need to pay an additional fee to drive from Southern Ireland into Northern Ireland (or vice versa) so check with your hire company before you book.
+Bear in mind that you might need to pay an additional fee to drive from the Republic of Ireland into Northern Ireland (or vice versa) so check with your hire company before you book.

 Don’t forget, it is YOUR responsibility to make sure the vehicle has the required safety equipment.
 The on-the-spot fines apply to you as the driver, not the company.
 Check in advance with the company what kit they will provide with the vehicle and what you will need to bring.